hsh-elc/grappa-webservice/documents/concept/test_environment/1-7_sys_test.md

 ### Attempt the quiz

 As a student attempt the quiz and submit a solution file.
 When using deferred feedback, the Grappa server will receive the submission only, after the student clicked *Submit all and finish*.
-Watch the console log of the Tomcat Server in the Eclipse console and check, if everything is working fine.
+Watch the console log of the Tomcat Server and check, if everything is working fine.
 Here is a positive example:

 ```
 2021-06-23 19:34:29,084 DEBUG d.h.g.r.AllGradeProcessResources - [GraderId: 'Graja2.2']: grade() with async=1 called.